Maryland / County

 Healthcare

-Temple Hills residents benefit from access to major hospitals like MedStar Southern Maryland Hospital Center and United Medical Center nearby.
-With about 2.2 physicians per 1,000 people and over 91% of residents covered by health insurance, healthcare services are readily available.
+Temple Hills residents have access to quality healthcare, with major hospitals like MedStar Southern Maryland Hospital Center and United Medical Center nearby.
+The community benefits from a high physician-to-resident ratio of 2.2 per 1,000 people and 91.5% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals